mingsterism/hipo/README.md

 # The Checklist to become a good junior coder YIHANG is here
+yihang second push
 ## Devops
 - [ ] Able to navigate linux using just commandline
 - [ ] Understand how the linux file system works